sode-co/daisy-application/README.md

 # daisy-application
-Daisy Application all services, include frontend (mobile, web) and backend
+All services of `Daisy`, include frontend (mobile, web) and backend

 # Coding workflow: